 Considerations after you've slipped and injured yourself

 With the recent run of poor weather in Alberta, we have seen an increase in slip and fall accidents.
-Having experience with this type of injury claim, we offer some practical considerations should you ever fall in a parking lot or on a sidewalk.
+Having experience with this type of injury claim, we offer some practical considerations should you ever fall in a parking lot or on a privately owned sidewalk or walkway.

 The first question we usually get asked by an investigating party is what the injured person slipped on.
 It is not unusual for an injured person to be focused on their injury but from a legal perspective, we need to understand the root cause of that injury.
 Determining what you actually slipped on is a critical consideration in determining legal liability.

 In a recent court decision, Reichert v Home Depot Canada Inc., the injured plaintiff gave evidence that he slipped and fell on a half inch of accumulated snow that was covering the entire Home Depot parking lot.
 The snow had fallen and accumulated in the hours immediately preceding the plaintiff’s fall.
 There was no evidence that there was ice accumulation under the snow and only trace amounts of snow had fallen in the weeks preceding the plaintiff’s fall.
 The temperature during those days ranged from approximately 3 to 15 degrees Celsius.